Qaeda leader held in Lebanon raised funds for anti-Assad militants -experts

 Last year, the Azzam Brigades, named after an associate of the late Osama bin Laden, were formally designated by the U.S, State Department as a foreign terrorist organization.

-The State Department said the group was divided into two branches: one called the Yusuf al-‘Uyayri Batallions, named after a founder of Yemen-based Al Qaeda in the Arabian Peninsula, and the Lebanon based Ziyad al-Jarrah Battalions, named after one of the airliner hijackers who attacked New York and Washington on Sept.
-11, 2001.
-(Reporting By Mark Hosenball; Editing by Alistair Bell and Cynthia Osterman)
+The State Department said the group was divided into two branches: one called the Yusuf al-‘Uyayri Batallions, named after a founder of Yemen-based Al Qaeda in the Arabian Peninsula, and the Lebanon based Ziyad al-Jarrah Battalions, named after one of the airliner hijackers who attacked New York and Washington on September 11, 2001.